Mineralogy & Meteoritics

 YPM MIN 033482: Spangolite (type specimen)

-The type specimen for the mineral spangolite (YPM MIN 033482), from Tombstone, Arizona, USA.
+The type specimen for the mineral spangolite (YPM MIN 033482), from “Tombstone” (most likely Bisbee), Arizona, USA.

 The Division of Mineralogy & Meteoritics’s largest mineral collection is the George J. Brush Mineral Collection.